worktile/pingcode-jenkins-plugin/README.md

   About `worktileBuildRecord`, you can get the following information:

 - `overviewPattern` - Optional.
 A regular expression is used to match the result summary in the build result for display in Worktile.
+- `defaultSummary` - Optional.
+If no information can be matched from the result logs, this value will be sent by default.
 - `failOnError` - Optional.
 When the value is true, if the process of sending build data to Worktile fails, the entire build will be marked as failed in Jenkins, otherwise Jenkins' build results will not be affected by it.
 The default value is false.

 ##### Send deployment information